adeldjama/Hacking-Game/README.md

 ## Goal

 Your Mission, Should You Choose To Accept It, is to take control of the Contoso domain controler.
-To reach this goal, you have to excute the diffrent step of the plan described bellow using the tools provided in the toolbox section.
-You have to determine which tool should be used in
+To reach this goal, you have to excute the diffrent step described bellow.
+To help you unlock some steps, a list of tools have been provided in the toolbox section, however you have to find the right tool that should be used in each step.

 ## Provided Environment